Skip to main content

 There are also pocket microscopes that are designed to be portable so you can take them with you on your outdoor adventures.
 My daughter LOVES hers!

 TelescopeThere are loads of affordable ones on the market.
-This is the one we have: the Celestron Travel Scope 70.
+These are the ones we have:

 Constellation Globe- We bought this constellation globe from Little Experimenter earlier this year and it is really cool.
 In the daylight it's a normal globe, displaying the countries of the world.
 In the dark you can turn on the projection light and it becomes a light up constellation map.